janezd/trubar/docs/command-line.md

 : the name of the file with translated messages.

 `-s <source-dir>`, `--source <source-dir>`
 : Root directory of the source tree.
-Default is the current directory.

 `-d <dest-path>`, `--dest <dest-path>` (required)
 : Destination directory.